yarray/yarray/_posts/2015-06-07-vim-for-frontend-development.md

 Flow team said in an [issue](https://github.com/facebook/flow/issues/3) that they will never adopt JsDoc style since they use different type systems.
 There's also an official [vim-flow](https://github.com/facebook/vim-flow) plugin which also offers on the fly type checking.
 However the display is not as good as Syntasitc so I disable this functionality.

+Some other tools to mention:

+[Closure compiler](https://developers.google.com/closure/compiler/) from Google supports type check given JsDoc style type annotations.
+However in my experiment I cannot produce warnings as strong as Flow.
+The Syntastic checker offers no opportunity to open the "checkType" option.
+Maybe I will do more experiments later. gjslint as linter of closure compiler doesn't contain type check.
+There's a promising project [tern-lint](https://github.com/angelozerr/tern-lint).
+Currently its functionalities are very limited.
+However, due to powerful type inference ability of TernJs, a validator upon it has great potential.

 > Use [Syntactic](https://github.com/scrooloose/syntastic) with jshint.
 The flow checker is highly recommended (need to install [Flow](https://github.com/facebook/flow)).

 # Autocompleting